davon24/sentinel/docs/README.rules.syslog.mac.md

 https://en.wikipedia.org/wiki/BLAKE_(hash_function)

 The b2sum is used to verify if a piece of data has been seen or not, making it the "fingerprint" of the data.
-Note-Warning: that including continuously-changing data such as "timestamp":"2021-02-05 11:43:22.859569-0800" will prevent the b2sum "finger print" from ever repeating.
+Note-Warning: that including continuously-changing data such as "timestamp":"2021-02-05 11:43:22.859569-0800" will prevent the b2sum "fingerprint" from ever repeating.
 The b2sum is appended to the rule to form key 'watch-syslog-rule-1-866d144919148df7e27de9e6a0b68f59a994577d'
 https://en.wikipedia.org/wiki/Fingerprint_(computing)